ShamuoonHaider/NextJs-basics/route-handlers/README.md

 - Managing sessions (like user logins and shopping carts)
 - handling personalization (such as user preferences and themes)
 - tracking (like recording and analyzing user behaviour)

+Caching in route handlers

+Route handlers are not cached by default but yuo can opt into caching when using the GET method

+Caching only works with GET methods other HTTP methods like POST, PUT, and DELETE are never cached

+if you're using dynamic functions like headers() and cookies(), working with the request object in you GET method, caching won't be applied